Titles and Affiliations

 Progress Thus Far

 Drs.
 Albain and Osipo have shown that increasing DAXX levels in breast cancer cells effectively kills all breast cancer cells including BCSCs.
 In addition, they found high levels of the DAXX gene in ER-positive breast cancer cells inhibited resistance to endocrine therapy, and DAXX status also predicted sensitivity to chemotherapy, DNA damage response, and PARP inhibition in TNBC cells.
-They have collected breast cancer biopsies before and after pre-surgical (neoadjuvant) endocrine therapy or chemotherapy to determine how the levels of DAXX and other cancer stem cell biomarkers are affected by neoadjuvant therapies.
-The team has fully characterized these samples, assembled a large comprehensive database, and initiated analysis of DAXX and other biomarkers.
+They collected breast cancer biopsies before and after pre-surgical (neoadjuvant) endocrine therapy or chemotherapy to determine how the levels of DAXX and other cancer stem cell biomarkers are affected by neoadjuvant therapies.
+They found that some ER–positive breast cancer stem cells (luminal A) are more effectively killed by Notch inhibitors than others (luminal B).
+They will examine if different amounts of Notch receptors are responsible for the differences.
+This could be a new mechanism to exploit clinically to enhance killing of ER–positive cancer stem cells.

 What’s next

 Using the large national tumor biorepository they developed, Drs.
-Albain and Osipo are correlating the status of DAXX and other BCSC biomarkers with response to neoadjuvant therapy.
-Their results will determine the potential for these biomarkers to predict response to endocrine therapy for ER-positive breast cancer and/or chemotherapy for TNBC.
-Ongoing research aims to understand how DAXX mediates the growth of breast tumors by keeping levels of stem cell genes low while increasing those genes required for response to therapy.
-They will continue to screen existing DAXX-inducing agents for their ability to prevent drug resistance and tumor relapse in laboratory models.
+Albain and Osipo will continue to correlate DAXX and other BCSC biomarkers with response to therapies and hope to determine which biomarkers are reliable predictors of response to endocrine therapy in ER–positive breast cancer or chemotherapy in TNBC.
+Screening of existing DAXX-inducing agents for their utility in preventing drug resistance and tumor relapse will also continue.
 They hope that their findings will enable the development of new therapies that can target BCSCs, keep DAXX levels high, prevent resistance, and ultimately cure more cancers.

 Biography